Networc/keyshanc-teensyduino/README.md

 ###What is required in order to use the Keyshanc Teensyduino?
 Nothing is required to be installed on the workstation itself.
 That was one of the primary design goals.

-What <b>is</b> required is that the receiving application must be Keyshanc\-enabled \(I have an example console application in my [Keyshanc](https://github.com/Networc/keyshanc) repo\).
+What <b>is</b> required is that the receiving application must be Keyshanc\-enabled \(I have an example console application in my [Keyshanc](https://github.com/Networc/keyshanc) repo and an example website [here](http://andrewcreed.com/2012/04/12/keyshanc-demo.html)\).
 The best method would be for the receiving application to allow the user to graphically enter the Keyshanc password currently being used.

 <b>This is where I need help from the open source community</b>.
 I have developed the algorithm and an inexpensive hardware implementation, but I need members of the community to adopt Keyshanc and incorporate it in their own programs/websites.